 - Madness Mantra: So far, Nerd does this in the Polybius episode.
 "It won't let me..."

 - Done for humor in his Super Mario Bros.
 3 / The Wizard review; he replays the same footage of the crowd chanting "SIX!" three times to make it sound like they're chanting the mark of the beast.
-Which ties into his theory than Super Mario Bros.
+This ties into his theory that Super Mario Bros.
 3 is a product of the devil.

 - Medal of Dishonor: